Athanasius Sakharov: Church Life

-In Pre-Revolutionary Russia the chance of being a Bishop brought many privileges but in the 1920s it was a chance for you to be tortured and persecuted for your beliefs.
-But despite this Athanasius Sakharov accepted the chance of being Bishop of Vladimir-Suzdal.
-On the eve of his Ordination, he was bought to the Secret police headquarters where he was threatened and reprimanded for his choice to become a bishop, but he still took on his role.
-He was determined to “lead his flock” so he was arrested only several months after his ordination.
+In Pre-Revolutionary Russia the chance of being a Bishop brought many privileges but in the 1920s it sometimes became a pretext for one to be tortured and persecuted for one's beliefs.
+But despite this, Athanasius Sakharov accepted the opportunity of becoming Bishop of Vladimir-Suzdal.
+On the eve of his Ordination, he was bought to the Secret police headquarters where he was threatened and reprimanded for his choice to become a bishop, but he still took on the role.
+He was determined to “lead his flock” and was arrested only several months after his ordination.

 Imprisonment and Torture

-His first arrest occurred in March 1922, after his refusal to step-down from his title as Bishop of Vladimir-Suzdal.
-He was supposed to be imprisoned for a year, but he was pardoned and released without him serving his full term.
-However Bishop Athanasius, was rearrested then sentenced to an exile to Ust-Sysolsk in Eastern Siberia for refusing “renewalist-schism”.
+His first arrest occurred in March 1922, after his refusal to step down from his title as Bishop of Vladimir-Suzdal.
+Initially he was sentenced to be imprisoned for a year, but he was pardoned and released without serving his full term.
+However, Bishop Athanasius was rearrested and sentenced to be exiled to Ust-Sysolsk in Eastern Siberia for refusing “renewalist-schism”.
 After his first imprisonment he was ordained the bishop of Kovrov, because he taught about Orthodoxy in Russia, even in his prison cell.
-Of his 42 years as Bishop he spent 33 of those years in exile or imprisonment.
+Of his 42 years as Bishop, he spent 33 of those years in exile or imprisonment.
 He served his time in many prison such as: Onega, Kargopol, Mariinsk, Temnikov, Dubravlag and several concentration camps in Siberia.
-The rest of his 33 years were spent completing hard challenging jobs such as: felling trees, building roads, making "lapti" (bast shoes), cleaning manure and many other mentally challenging jobs.
-Unlike many people, Sakharov didn't eagerly wait for his trial to end instead he persisted in his faith for Christ.
-He wrote a letter to his community saying, "I am far better of here than at liberty, and I am saying so without the slightest exaggeration.
+The rest of his 33 years were spent completing hard challenging jobs such as felling trees, building roads, making "lapti" (bast shoes), cleaning manure and many other difficult jobs.
+Sakharov did not eagerly wait for his trial to end; instead he persisted in his faith for Christ.
+He wrote a letter to his community saying, "I am far better off here than at liberty, and I am saying so without the slightest exaggeration.
 The true Orthodox Church is here".